 URBAN ROOTS COMMUNITY GARDEN LEADER TRAINING PROGRAM

 Creating a successful community garden takes more than just a “green thumb.”
 It also takes time, dedication, leadership, and organization.
 Often these elements are overlooked, and as a result, initial enthusiasm is lost and community gardens are short-lived.
 This six-week comprehensive course provides participants with the skills and knowledge to successfully establish and/or maintain a thriving community garden.
 With a hands-on and interactive format, students will learn from and be connected to the network of past graduates of the course who are successfully leading gardens in the city.
-Throughout the course, you will receive support from our staff and fellow growers to build your own garden portfolio, equipping you with realistic plans, relevant tools and support to launch into a successful growing season in 2020!
+Throughout the course, you will receive support from our staff and fellow growers to build your own garden portfolio, equipping you with realistic plans, relevant tools and support to launch into a successful growing season in 2022!

-GARDEN RESOURCE MOBILIZATION (October 26th) Assess the needs of your garden and explore the options for meeting these needs.
+GARDEN RESOURCE MOBILIZATION Assess the needs of your garden and explore the options for making it happen!
 This class will explore the world of funding opportunities for community-based projects.
-We’lllearn to create a budget and the basics of searching for funding and putting together proposals to reach your goals.
+We’ll learn to create a budget and the basics of searching for funding and putting together proposals to reach your goals.

-PORTFOLIO PRESENTATIONS AND CELEBRATION (November 2nd) Throughout the course, students will work to create a garden portfolio.
-The portfolio is a culmination of Urban Roots coursework helping student organize their own garden goals and plans and ensuring support for community gardening efforts, including funding and community buy-in.
+PORTFOLIO PRESENTATIONS AND CELEBRATION Throughout the course, students will work to create a garden portfolio.
+The portfolio is a culmination of Urban Roots coursework helping students organize their own garden goals and plans and ensuring support for community gardening efforts, including funding and community buy-in.
 At the final class, students will share their garden portfolio and how they plan to apply their Urban Roots experience and celebrate their accomplishments with their families and friends at a graduation ceremony.